guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 * `This PLANTNAME is perfectly healthy.`
 * etc.

+I have made a short [YouTube video](https://www.youtube.com/watch?v=PSrvPiCu0Y4&ab_channel=GuidoIvetta) explaining the process of making this project, and live-running the different models created.

 # Dataset

 A reduced version of the [PlantVillage dataset](https://www.kaggle.com/emmarex/plantdisease) was used for training.
 It was chosen because it classifies plant leaves images in categories of the format `PLANTNAME__DISEASENAME`.